gawati/gawati-docs/docs/source/setup/setup-essentials.rst

 The installer must be run as user root.
 It will switch accounts as needed.

 The installer works in two steps.
 On first invocation it downloads a Gawati configuration template with our default settings.
-On second installation the installation is executed according to the settings in this confiugration file.
+On second run the installation is executed according to the settings in this configuration file.

 Running the installer twice will complete our default installation, assuming you will access your server with the URL *https://my.gawati.org*.
 You will have to